Kampong Beribi: Miscellaneous

 Kampong Beribi Mosque is the primary mosque for the Muslim residents, mainly to fulfill the need for Jumu'ah or the congregational Friday prayers.
 The mosque has congregational capacity of 500 at one time.

+On 3 July 2005, Sultan Hassanal Bolkiah attended the official opening of the PPNBD Headquarters and Scout Complex, which is situated in Beribi.
+There is the five-story, B$22 million PPNBD Administration Center.